ChameleonCloud/docs/source/technical/swift.rst

       usable for large file systems.
 In addition, files added by other applications will not show up until the cache expires.

-   Please keep these limitations in mind when considering the use of this tool to interact with the object store.
+   Keep these limitations in mind when considering the use of this tool to interact with the object store.

 .. warning::